Locations:

 What is myelopathy?

-Myelopathy describes a collection of symptoms that result from severe spinal compression.
-When something compresses (squeezes) the spinal cord, it can’t function properly.
-That can lead to pain, loss of feeling or difficulty moving certain parts of the body.
+Myelopathy is a collection of symptoms caused by spinal cord compression.
+When something compresses (presses against or squeezes) your spinal cord, it can’t function properly.
+That can lead to pain, loss of feeling or difficulty moving certain parts of your body.

 Advertisement